jagritiS/jagritiS/README.md

 ## 📚 What I'm Working On
 - 🌐 Building **AI-powered tools** & **open-source developer utilities**
-- 💡 Exploring **Genomic Data Infrastructure & OIDC/Keycloak integration**
+- 💡 Exploring **Gen AI and trying to integrate it into Java and Python**
 - 📝 Sharing knowledge through [Medium articles](https://medium.com/@jagritiS)

 ---